interactionlab/android-notification-log/README.md

 Notification Log was used in multiple studies:

+* Dominik Weber, Alexandra Voit, Gisela Kollotzek, and Niels Henze.
+2019. **Annotif: A System for Annotating Mobile Notifications in User Studies**.
+In Proceedings of the 18th International Conference on Mobile and Ubiquitous Multimedia (MUM '19).
+ACM, New York, NY, USA, Article 24, 12 pages.
+DOI: https://doi.org/10.1145/3365610.3365611
 * Dominik Weber, Alexandra Voit, and Niels Henze.
 2019. **Clear All: A Large-Scale Observational Study on Mobile Notification Drawers**.
 In Proceedings of Mensch und Computer 2019 (MuC '19).
 ACM, New York, NY, USA, 361-372.
 DOI: https://doi.org/10.1145/3340764.3340765
 * Dominik Weber, Alexandra Voit, Gisela Kollotzek, Lucas van der Vekens, Marcus Hepting, Florian Alt, and Niels Henze.
 2018. **PD Notify: Investigating Personal Content on Public Displays**.
 In Extended Abstracts of the 2018 CHI Conference on Human Factors in Computing Systems (CHI EA '18).
 ACM, New York, NY, USA, Paper LBW014, 6 pages.
 DOI: https://doi.org/10.1145/3170427.3188475
 * Dominik Weber, Alexandra Voit, Huy Viet Le, and Niels Henze.
 2016. **Notification Dashboard: Enabling Reflection on Mobile Notifications**.
 In Proceedings of the 18th International Conference on Human-Computer Interaction with Mobile Devices and Services Adjunct (MobileHCI '16).
 ACM, New York, NY, USA, 936-941.
 DOI: https://doi.org/10.1145/2957265.2962660